How do I organise my evidence

 If you’re providing much more or less than the above, it’s likely that you have not followed the advice in our user guide.
 Our user guide confirms how you need to group your evidence in your online application.

-- Evidence over five years old will be given considerably less weight by the Royal College/Faculty evaluators than more recent evidence, so you are unlikely to need to include it
+- Provide recent evidence - evidence over five years old will be given considerably less weight by the Royal College/Faculty evaluators, so you are unlikely to need to include it

-- Providing lots of the same evidence in one area of the curriculum won’t compensate for deficiencies in another
+- Choose evidence carefully - providing lots of the same evidence in one area of the curriculum won’t compensate for deficiencies in another

-- The quality and variety of the evidence you provide is important.
+- Quality over quantity - the quality and variety of the evidence you provide is most important.

 We recommend you submit all of your evidence electronically, other than evidence which requires authentication.
 If you choose to provide some evidence in hard copy, you should send us the hard copy evidence within 14 days of submitting your application.